 If you have several layers of paint you can let the gel stay on longer than 30 minutes.
 You can leave it on as long as it remains wet.
 You just don’t want the paint stripping gel to dry out before it is removed.

-Next, Begin Scraping Off the Gunk
+Step 4: Next, Begin Scraping Off the Gunky Old Paint Finish

 Now comes the fun part!
 Use a plastic scraper tool, like a plastic putty knife and scrape away the gunk.
 You don’t want to dig into your project.
 Instead just run the flat edge of the scraper tool along like you would an ice scraper on a window.
 As it glides along it will remove the gunk and paint buildup.

-Wipe Clean and Remove Additional Rough Patches
+Step 5: Wipe Clean and Remove Additional Rough Patches

 After your project is cleaned allow it ample time to dry.
 Then you can sand away any remaining rough spots and wipe down to prepare for paint or other new finish.